FunctionADay/FunctionADay.github.io/index.md

 If you were to teach students lowerCamelCase as your naming convention, then told them to import and read an image, you can't mark them for trying:

 ```
->> image = image('peppers.png')
+>> image = imread('peppers.png');
-Error using image
+>> image(image)
-Color data must be numeric or logical values.
+Array indices must be positive integers or logical values.

+'image' appears to be both a function and a variable.
+If this is unintentional, use 'clear image' to remove the variable 'image'
+from the workspace.
 ```

-And unfortunately googling for that error code is rather [unhelpful](https://www.google.com/search?q=Error+using+image+Color+data+must+be+numeric+or+logical+values.&rlz=1C1NHXL_enUS801US801&oq=Error+using+image+Color+data+must+be+numeric+or+logical+values.&aqs=chrome..69i57.631j0j9&sourceid=chrome&ie=UTF-8).
+And unfortunately googling for that error code is rather unhelpful.
 So now you're stuck explaining, "well of course you shouldn't have named it the same as a function, what were you thinking?" but that makes you seem *kinda* like a dick.
-Fundamentally the problem with lowerCamelCase is that it necessitates lowercase first words and *many* of the functions new users to MATLAB will be encountering could (very reasonably) used as variable names.
+Plus, even if you tell them this upfront, new users aren't going to have nearly the same level of encyclopedic knowledge of MATLAB function names to avoid.
+Fundamentally the problem with lowerCamelCase is that it necessitates lowercase first words and *many* of the functions new users to MATLAB will be encountering could (very reasonably) used as variable names. .
 So what's the solution?

 UpperCamelCase!
 Some will say well what about things like `VideoWriter` and then I would say "well what about things like `writeVideo`!!!